KinesteX/KinesteX-Swift-Demo/docs/integration/custom/content-api.md

 ### Models

-KinesteXAIFramework includes several data models representing different content types:
+KinesteXAIKit includes several data models representing different content types:

 - **WorkoutModel:** Details about a workout.
 - **ExerciseModel:** Details about an exercise.